-Grossing weights are computed on quarterly basis, whereas annual estimates are calculated as averages of quarterly estimates.
+Grossing weights are computed on a quarterly basis, whereas annual estimates are calculated as averages of quarterly estimates.

-The information is collected through computer assisted personal (CAPI) or telephonic (CATI) interviews, carried out by professional interviewers.
+The information is collected through computer-assisted personal (CAPI) or telephonic (CATI) interviews, carried out by professional interviewers.

-Personal interviews, carried out by 317 professional interviewers under ISTAT direct control, concern 1st wave interviews, (except some interviews made in particular periods such as summer or Christmas holidays) and following waves interviews (2nd, 3rd and 4th waves) to households with no telephone.
-Telephonic interviews, carried out in service by about 35 professional interviewers per day (they do shift work, the total amount of CATI interviewers is about 120), concern all other cases.
+Personal interviews, carried out by 317 professional interviewers under ISTAT direct control, concern 1st wave interviews, (except some interviews conducted in particular periods such as summer or Christmas holidays) and subsequent wave interviews (2nd, 3rd and 4th waves) relating to households with no telephone.
+Telephonic interviews, involving about 35 professional interviewers per day (they do shift work, the total amount of CATI interviewers is about 120), concern all other cases.

-The response rate in 2007 was on the average 88.4%.
-Refusals were approximately 33% of the total non-response.
+The response rate in 2008 was on average 88.2%.
+Refusals accounted for approximately 31.2% of the total non-response.

-18.1% of the interviews of persons 15-74 years in 2007 were by proxy.
+18.4% of the interviews of persons aged 15-74 years in 2008 were by proxy.